Skip advert

 Interior, design & technology

 There are design elements within the Toyota Prius that are shared with the C-HR compact SUV, but the low-slung body means overall it looks unlike any other model in the Toyota line-up.
-Inside it’s very much business as usual, though, with Toyota’s latest infotainment tech, decent build quality and a cabin layout that’s easy to get along with once you’re used to it.
+Inside, it’s very much business as usual, though, with Toyota’s latest infotainment tech, decent build quality and a cabin layout that’s easy to get along with once you’re used to it.
 Read more about the Toyota Prius’s interior, design and technology of the…

 Boot space, comfort & practicality

-The low-slung shape of the fifth-generation Prius means that the in-car packaging has taken a hit, with rear headroom being quite compromised by the car’s low roof.
+The low-slung shape of the fifth-generation Prius means that the in-car packaging has taken a hit, with rear headroom compromised by the car’s low roof.
 Boot space is better than in the previous-generation Prius, but it’s still not great because the high floor and low roof create a shallow load space.
 Read more about the Toyota Prius’s boot space, comfort and practicality…

 The fifth-generation Prius hasn’t been subjected to scrutiny from safety experts Euro NCAP yet, but seeing as it shares its platform and electronics with cars such as the five-star-rated Toyota C-HR, we would expect it to perform just as capably to avoid or mitigate a collision.
 Toyota ranked eighth in the latest 2024 Driver Power customer satisfaction survey, with two of its best-selling models in the top 10 of the best cars to own list, and we anticipate that the Prius will be equally dependable.
 Read more about the Toyota Prius’s reliability and safety…